alimir1/classified/index.md

 * Week 11: Application Example: Photo OCR

 We're very strict with homework assignments and structure.
 Anyone that fails to complete tasks will be removed from our group.
-Expect to spend around 5-8 hours a week.
+Expect to spend around 5-8 hours a week for study time.

 # Cost
 100% Free.